-When all necessary verifications have been received, and RRHA has determined that the family is eligible to receive a voucher, a notice will be sent to the family advising them of the date of the next participant briefing session.
-In order to receive a voucher, the applicant/participant must attend the briefing.
-If the family cannot attend the briefing, the family is required to reschedule for another briefing prior to the original date of the briefing.
-Failure to attend 2nd scheduled briefing will result in withdrawal.
-If the family does not participate in the scheduled briefing or contact RRHA to reschedule the briefing, the application will be withdrawn.
-Only one reschedule is allowed.
+When all necessary verifications have been received, and RRHA has determined that the family is eligible to receive a voucher, a notice will be sent to the family advising them of the deadline for the required voucher briefing.
+Briefings may be offered in the form of online materials that the participant may access and review at any time prior to the deadline.
+In order to receive a voucher, the applicant/participant must review the briefing materials and complete the briefing acknowledgement prior to the deadline.
+Failure to timely review the briefing materials and complete the acknowledgement may result in withdrawal of the voucher.